 January 21, 2010 – The Center filed a scientific petition with the U.S. Fish and Wildlife Service seeking Endangered Species Act protection for the northern long-eared bat and the eastern small-footed bat.

-June 28, 2011 – The Service made a positive 90-day finding on the Center’s petition for the northern long-eared bat and the eastern small-footed bat.
+June 28, 2011 – The Service made a positive 90-day finding on the Center’s petition to protect the northern long-eared bat and the eastern small-footed bat as "endangered."

 July 12, 2011 – The Center reached a historic agreement with the Service requiring the agency to make initial or final decisions on whether to add hundreds of imperiled plants and animals to the endangered species list by 2018.
 The Service was obligated to make a decision on the petition to list the eastern small-footed bat and the northern long-eared bat in 2013.

 January 15, 2013 – After pressure from industries and politicians critical of the Endangered Species Act, the Service issued an alternate proposal to protect the northern long-eared bat only as "threatened" rather than "endangered" and included a special rule that would continue to allow many activities that harm the bat, including logging.

 October 1, 2013 – The Service proposed to protect the northern long-eared bat as endangered, but declined protection for the eastern small-footed bat.
 A final decision on the proposal was due 12 months later, in October 2014.

 June 30, 2014 – In response to listing opponents, the Service decided